 The City's share of the BCEC development expense was \$181 million for site acquisition and preparation.
 (The Commonwealth paid for all of construction, and for a small portion of site acquisition and preparation.)
 The city's BCEC expense was financed by means of dedicated revenue sources.
 On April 1, 2011, the city's BCEC related longterm debt was restructured.
-The remaining principal for the prior bonds was paid down by a combination of available cash in the convention center fund and new general obligation debt at a lower interest rate.
-The impact on annual debt service is significant: an annual savings of approximately \$5 million per year through FY27.
+The remaining principal for the prior bonds was paid down by a combination of available cash in the convention center fund and new general obligation debt (\$38.295 million) at a lower interest rate.
+The impact on annual debt service was significant: an annual savings of approximately \$5 million per year through FY27.
+In October 2019, the City refunded \$17.46 million of the remaining principal and achieved net present value debt service savings of \$799,600.